ErpNetDocs/info/legal/platform-terms-of-use.md

 - **“Beta Services”** means services or functionality that may be made available to Customer to try at its option at no additional charge which is clearly designated as beta, pilot, limited release, developer preview, non-production, evaluation, or by a similar description.

-- **“Billing Period”** means the interval at which the Customer is charged for the Purchased Services under this Agreement, which is to be specified in the applicable Order Form.
+- **“Billing Period”** means the interval at which the Customer is charged for the Purchased Services under this Agreement, which is to be specified in the applicable Subscription Order.

 - **“Bug”** means any failure of the Services that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
 Non-compliance with specifications or requirements will be considered as Bugs at the discretion of ERP.net (typically, when the Services does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).
 Any failures, arising from Beta Services, would not be treated as Bugs.